Connect with others who understand.

 Powered By

 Migraine headaches can be painful and debilitating.
-If you experience migraine attacks, you may also experience auras.
-These can occur before a migraine attack and involve sensory changes.
-These can include seeing sparks, zigzags, or bright dots or experiencing numbness or tingling sensations in the body.
+If you experience migraine attacks, you may also experience auras, which can occur before a migraine attack.
+Auras can involve sensory changes that include seeing sparks, zigzags, or bright dots, or experiencing numbness or tingling sensations in the body.

-In this article, we’ll explore the different types of migraine with aura, the symptoms they cause, and ways to prevent and treat them.
+In this article, we’ll explore the different types of migraine with aura, their symptoms, and ways to prevent and treat them.

 Types of Migraine With Aura

-With a hemiplegic migraine, people may experience temporary weakness on one side of their body, along with auras like changes in vision or speech.
-Retinal migraine, also known as an ophthalmic migraine, can cause vision loss for 10 to 20 minutes.
+With a hemiplegic migraine, people may feel temporary weakness on one side of their body, along with auras with changes in vision or speech.
+Head pain might start at the same time as body weakness or develop after the weakness begins.

 Migraine Without Aura

 A migraine without aura is much more common than a migraine with aura.
-In fact, approximately 70 percent to 75 percent of people get migraines without aura.
+In fact, approximately 70 percent to 75 percent of people have migraine without aura, according to the American Migraine Foundation.

 Migraine Aura Symptoms